General Convection Stepper¤

 only solves the linear part of the equation.
 Use higher values

 for higher accuracy and stability.
-The default choice of 2
+The default choice of `2` is

 a good compromise for single precision floats.